rjonnal/ciao_fundamentals/README.md

 1. **Use open source tools whenever possible**.
 The only exceptions should be closed-source drivers for AO components such as cameras and deformable mirrors.

 2. **Use human-readable configuration, initialization, and log files.** Whenever possible, use plain text files, along with delimiters.
 Configuration and initialization files should be written in Python whenever possible.

+3. **Avoid overspecification.** Specify parameters of the system in only one place.
+For example, since the number of lenslets is specified by the SHWS mask, don't specify it elsewhere.
+The size of the poke matrix, for instance, is implied by the SHWS and mirror masks, and needn't be specified anywhere else.

+4. **Variable naming.** Class names should be one word with a capitalized first letter; if multiple words are necessary, use CamelCase.
+Variable names should be descriptive, with underscores between words.
+In order to maximize the exploratory and educational value of the code, when a variable has a unit, please append it to the end of the variable name, e.g. ```wavelength_m = 800e-9```.

 # Topics for conversation